 Bachelor of Science in Education: Online Elementary Education Degree

 Online bachelor's degree programs in elementary education may require in-person field experiences and an internship.
-The field experiences usually consist of students gaining teaching experience in an elementary classroom, while the internship involves working at a school full-time alongside a licensed teacher.
-These programs are typically state-approved to prepare students for licensure or state certification, and programs often make sure students are certified by the time they graduate.
-In some states, teachers are required to earn a master's degree after earning certification.
+The field experiences allow students to gain teaching experience in an elementary classroom, while the internship involves working full-time alongside a licensed teacher.
+These programs typically prepare students for state-approved licensure or certification, often by graduation.
+In some states, teachers are required to earn a master's degree following certification.

 Students in these programs learn teaching methodologies and classroom management practices that can allow them to successfully run an elementary-level classroom.
 While many of these online programs are state specific, graduates may be eligible for licensure in their home state.
 Those who are interested in this degree may also consider online programs in early childhood education or special education.